SteveBarnett/Remixing/_thinking/the-three-uhds.md

     - That **you** are good as you are.

 When you can't do a step, don't fight it.
 Just notice how it feels.

 ---

+I keep coming back to this!
+More recently when thinking about [Mistakes, perfection, forgiveness](/thinking/mistakes-perfection-forgiveness/).
+When I make a mistake: apply the three uhds.
+Then get to work.

+---